rehierl/metalsmith-doctoc/readme-api.md

     void readFunc(Object context),
     Object context);

-  //- this function will return an IdGenerator object that
+  //- this function will return an IdGenerator object
-  //  can be used to generate unique id values.
+  //  that can be used to generate unique id values.
-  //- a new object will be returned with each call.
+  //- each call will create a new instance.
   IdGenerator getIdGenerator(Object options);

   //- turns an array of Heading entries into a fully
   //  specified node tree; i.e. all in one step.
   //- the node returned will be the tree's root node
-  //- all node.level properties will be normalized Node createTreeFromHeadings(Heading[] headings);
+  //- all node.level values will be normalized
+  Node createTreeFromHeadings(Heading[] headings);

   //- turns an array of Heading entries into a node tree
   //  and returns the tree's root node.
-  //- this will create nodes objects with the following
+  //- this will create node objects with the following
   //  properties: heading, level, parent, children Node createNodesFromHeadings(Heading[] headings);